 A lighter-weight coconut oil styler for finer hair.
 Ideal if you want crunch-free beach waves or just need to counteract unbearably humid days.

-Instant shine in a handy, mess-free bottle that can travel from purse to purse or room to room.
+Instant nourishing shine in a handy, mess-free pump that can travel from purse to purse or room to room.

 This article was originally published December 19, 2017, and has been updated throughout.
 If you buy something through our links, New York may earn an affiliate commission.